Arpit-Rathi/colour-guessing-game/README.md

 # colour-guessing-game
-a RGB colour guessing game using html, css and javascript.
+a RGB colour guessing game using html and css.